×

 An avalanche struck in Hüttschlag in the state of Salzburg on Tuesday.

-One person was rescued with very serious injuries and two others with minor injuries, according to the Salzburg Mountain Rescue Service.
+One person died and two others with minor injuries, according to the Salzburg Mountain Rescue Service.

 The accident happened at around 1,300m.